snoopy3476/WslCmd/README.md

 ## Build & Install

-You can select one of below: Download pre-compiled binary, compile on Windows, compile on WSL
+You can select one of below to install:

 - Download a pre-compiled executable binary from [Releases](https://github.com/snoopy3476/WslLink/releases).
   - Make folder for WslLink
   - Put the downloaded binary into the created folder